benjaminsnorris/bennorris.com/_drafts/shiny-thoughts.md

 >
 > “Real,” says Boggs.
 “At least, to the best of my knowledge…real.”
 >
 > Peeta sags.
-“I thought so.
-There was nothing…shiny about it.”
+“I thought so. ==There was nothing…shiny about it.==”

 Later that day, Katniss asks for an explanation.

 > “Peeta, when you asked about what happened to Darius and Lavinia, and Boggs told you it was real, you said you thought so.
 Because there was nothing shiny about it.
 What did you mean?”
 >
 > “Oh.
 I don’t know exactly how to explain it,” he tells me.
 “In the beginning, everything was just complete confusion.
 Now I can sort certain things out.
-I think there’s a pattern emerging.
-The memories they altered with the tracker jacker venom have this strange quality about them.
-Like they’re too intense or the images aren’t stable.
+I think there’s a pattern emerging. ==The memories they altered with the tracker jacker venom have this strange quality about them.== Like they’re too intense or the images aren’t stable.
 You remember what it was like when we were stung?”
 >
 > “Trees shattered.
 There were giant colored butterflies.
 I fell in a pit of orange bubbles.”
 I think about it.
 “Shiny orange bubbles.”
 >